 Your wedding is one of the most important days of your life.
 If you are a friend to the environment, your wedding day can incorporate these values without sacrificing beauty and class.
 There are many ways you can have the wedding of your dreams while staying true to your eco-friendly beliefs.
 To help get you started, here are several different ways you can plan your very own earth-conscious wedding.

 In lieu of gifts

-Instead of buying new decorations, try using what you already have and turn them into your wedding accents.
+Instead of buying new decorations, try using items you already have and turning them into your wedding accents.
 If you aren’t interested in reusing items, purchase new things that can be functional at both the church and the reception.
 Transfer your flowers and other decorations you have on your guest book table, pews or altar and use them as centerpieces on your reception tables.
 Also consider using bamboo in your decorations as it is considered one of the most sustainable materials on earth.
 Once your reception is over, donate your accents to a local hospital or nursing home.

 Save a tree and use recycled paper for your invitations.
 Paper made from alternative fiber such as hemp or bamboo is another option.
 Also, minimize the amount of paper you use by consolidating all your information onto one page instead of stuffing your envelope with several inserts.
 If this isn’t eco-friendly enough, go paperless altogether and send out invitations online.